by guest author Alys Titchener

 My motivation to practice yoga arrived in due course.
 I’d just completed my first ever silent retreat with the meditation group Art of Living.
 I’d sat on the floor for the five days of meditation and satsang, and by the end, I was neck, shoulders, spine, hips, butt, knees and ankles, full body s-o-r-e!

 In love with meditation, yet not in love with my body.
-I dedicated a new willingness to practice yoga.

 For the sake of alleviating the physical discomfort while meditating I would commit to practicing yoga.